donalthurley/articles/bitcoin.md

 To resolve this problem the generals come up with a way to demonstrate their good faith.
 They do this by showing that they are willing to sacrifice some resource of value if they are caught cheating.
-This allows them to come to an agreement even if nearly half of the generals are trying to cheat.
+This allows them to come to an agreement even if upto half of the generals are trying to cheat.

 In the case of Proof of Work that resource is a work resource and in the case of Proof of Stake it is an economic resource.